viswiz-io/github-action/README.md

 2. Grab your VisWiz.io [API key](https://app.viswiz.io/account) and save it to your GitHub repository’s **Settings → Secrets**.
 2. Create a VisWiz.io project and grab the project's ID, and optionally save it to your GitHub repository’s **Settings → Secrets**.

-For example, the following workflow creates a new Buildkite build on every commit:
+For example, the following workflow creates a new VisWiz.io build on every commit:

 ```yaml
 - uses: viswiz-io/github-action@v1